jgaa/stbl/README.md

   -f [ --open-in-firefox ]              Open the generated site in firefox.
   -p [ --publish ]                      Publish the site (deploy on a
                                         web-site).
+  --no-update-headers                   Do not update the source article
+                                        headers.
+  -v [ --version ]                      Show version and exit.
+  --init                                Initialize a new blog directory
+                                        structure at the destination.
+  --init-all                            Initialize a new blog directory
+                                        structure at the destination, including
+                                        templates and embedded files.
+  --init-example                        Initialize a new example blog directory
+                                        structure at the destination.

 Locations:
   -s [ --source-dir ] arg               Directory for the sites content.